cccbr/runningatower/content/docs/080-BellChamber/index.md

 # Bell Chamber

 This covers not only the bell installation but all areas that may be accessed and used by ringers outside of the ringing chamber.
-The bell installation is covered specifically by 'Belfy Upkeep’.
+The bell installation is covered specifically by ['Belfy Upkeep’](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).

-Include links to Belfry Upkeep

 <img src="Broadclyst_bells.jpg" alt="drawing" height="250">